 The recent introduction of EU MDR brought many changes to the CE marking certification process for medical devices.
-There are more requirements to fulfill, which makes the process more complex and much more time-consuming.
+There are more requirements to fulfil, which makes the process more complex and much more time-consuming.

-To avoid a scenario when the only thing that stops you from releasing your Medical Device Software to the market is the ongoing CE marking certification, you should know when to take the first steps in this process and how to include it in your overall business strategy.
+To avoid a scenario where the only thing that stops you from releasing your Medical Device Software to the market is the ongoing CE marking certification, you should know when to take the first steps in this process and how to include it in your overall business strategy.

 From this blog post, prepared based on an interview with Krzysztof Minicki, Director of Healthcare and Life Sciences, you’ll get to know the steps of the CE marking process for Medical Device Software.
 You’ll also learn your responsibilities as a manufacturer, and thus get a better understanding of how to plan and optimise the process to avoid possible bottlenecks.

 - Does your software need a CE marking certification?